pandura/postgresql_command/README.md

-Mi---postgress shell => connecto to server on window \
+---postgress shell => connecto to server on window \
 - server local or url \
 atabase \
 port \